dasbaumwolltier/simple-repository-manager/README.md

 <!-- LICENSE -->
 ## License

-This work is double-licensed under the MIT License and the Apache License 2.0.
-See `MIT-LICENSE` and `APACHE-LICENSE` respectively for more information.
+This work is licensed the Apache License 2.0.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>